Rosenwald School Initiative and Statewide Historic African American School Survey

 Help Find Virginia's Historic Rosenwald Schools

-We recently launched phase one of an architectural survey of Rosenwald schools, in partnership with the Virginia Department of Historic Resources (DHR), to document the condition of approximately 192 schools in the Commonwealth’s Piedmont region.
+We recently launched phase one of an architectural survey of Virginia's Rosenwald schools in partnership with the Virginia Department of Historic Resources (DHR).
 We developed a mobile survey tool for this initiative and are asking community members, students, Rosenwald alumni and volunteers to share their intimate, local knowledge of the schools in their area with a wider audience in order to help preserve this important history.

 Through the web browser-enabled survey tool, users can record preliminary survey information about a school, tag its exact location, and upload images in real time.
 The survey can be accessed on mobile devices or computers in any web browser.
 Ultimately, this information will be verified and used to advocate for both the commemoration and the adaptive re-use of Rosenwald-funded school buildings so that they can once again be vibrant community resources.